Alejogb1/job-board/blog-data/how-do-altair-histograms-change-across-different-time-intervals.md

 id: "how-do-altair-histograms-change-across-different-time-intervals"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a question that brings back memories of a rather complex project I worked on a few years back, where analyzing sensor data for predictive maintenance was crucial.
 Specifically, we were using Altair to visualize those temporal changes, and the nuances of how histograms shifted over time were pivotal to our analysis.
 So, when we're talking about Altair histograms and their behavior across time intervals, we're essentially dissecting how the distribution of a particular variable evolves.
 This isn't merely about slapping some bars on a chart; it’s about understanding the story those distributions tell over time, and how Altair can effectively portray that.

 Firstly, it's important to clarify that "change" can mean several things in this context.
 The simplest case involves static datasets that have an associated timestamp and we display each slice as a separate histogram alongside each other.
-More advanced uses, which often lead to deeper insight, concern the evolution of the *shape* of the distribution itself; does it become more or less skewed, more or less spread out, move towards a different central tendency?
+More advanced uses, which often lead to deeper insight, concern the evolution of the _shape_ of the distribution itself; does it become more or less skewed, more or less spread out, move towards a different central tendency?
 All of this data is encoded within the shape of the histogram and will vary across time if the underlying generating process changes over time.

 The core idea is to create multiple histograms—each representing a specific time interval—and then arrange them in a way that allows for visual comparison.
 Altair makes this fairly straightforward through its layering capabilities and by carefully constructing the data.
 Let's dive into a few examples based on my experiences, and I will use some sample code to illustrate.